 Is it possible for a substance to be both a poison and an elixir?

 With alcohol, the most widely used and abused intoxicant in the world, it has more traits in common with the former than the latter.
 Substantial evidence bears this out.
-For example, a little more than 86 percent of people, age 18 or older, said they drank alcohol at some point in their lifetime, according to the 2015 National Survey on Drug Use and Health (NSDUH).
+For example, a little more than 85 percent of people, age 18 or older, said they drank alcohol at some point in their lifetime, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 With that widespread consumption, comes the tendency for many people to engage in excessive drinking.
 According to the 2014 NSDUH, an estimated 61 million Americans were classified as binge drinkers, meaning they consumed five or more drinks on the same occasion at least once a month.
 Also, 16 million were counted as heavy alcohol users, meaning they consumed five or more drinks on the same occasion on five or more days in a single month.